 So how do you make design a team effort?

 “It’s great if there’s someone passionate about design that’s on staff or would volunteer to help manage those different teams and bring alignment,” Christine says.

 This person isn’t necessarily determining the direction, but once everyone involved has agreed on a general direction, this person is essentially following up to make sure the individual pieces fit with the big picture your team has agreed on.

 “That’s really helpful so that the pastor can focus on their part: the message.
 And then the designer can ensure that every visual element supports and reinforces their message.”

 * * *

-Christine and her team of designers produce complete sets of slides and motions for your church to use in Proclaim.
-If you already use Proclaim, you can add Pro Media to unlock this exclusive church media.
+Christine and her team of designers produce complete sets of slides and motions for your church to use through Proclaim Church Presentation Software.
+No more sifting through stock photos or hunting for free media.

 Get access to 10,000+ motions and stills with a free 30-day trial of Proclaim.
 Try it out for a month, no credit card required.